Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "text": the title's text.
 - @c "background": the background color.
 This can be a either a color name or hex-encoded value.
 - @c "color": the font color.
 This can be a either a color name or hex-encoded value.
+- @c "bold": @c true to make the text bold.

 Properties common to all graph items:
 - @c "title": the title of the graph, which contains @c label properties.